Rob Van Dam: WWE Champion and ECW Champion (2005–2006)

 He returned to television on the August 8 episode of ECW, attacking both Sabu and Kurt Angle during a match.
 His return to the ring came a week later, in a losing effort to Sabu in a ladder match for number one contendership to the now renamed ECW World Championship.
 Van Dam slowly worked his way back into the championship picture.
-In October, Van Dam defeated Big Show in a non-title match to regain the number one contendership.
-Having the option to pick a date, Van Dam announced the title match would occur at December to Dismember.
+On the October 24 episode of ECW, Van Dam defeated Big Show in a non-title ladder match to regain the number one contendership.
+Having the option to pick a date for the title, Van Dam announced the title match would occur at December to Dismember on December 3.
 However, Heyman had the option of picking the match type and announced that the main event would be a six-man Extreme Elimination Chamber match.
 At December to Dismember, Van Dam was the third participant eliminated.
 Later in December, Van Dam once again earned the number one contendership to the ECW World Championship, but this time by a fan poll.
 Van Dam got three matches against ECW World Champion Bobby Lashley, coming up short each time.